Best Instant Pot Baked Beans – Dry or Canned

 • Garlicky: For garlic lovers out there, add more minced garlic and also some garlic powder for a more pronounced flavor.

-Do you need to soak the beans prior to pressure cooking?
+Do you need to soak dry beans before pressure cooking?

 • Refrigerate: First, let the instant pot baked beans fully cool and after that, transfer the leftovers to an airtight container.
 Store in the fridge for 4-5 days.